-- You will receive an automatic confirmation of your order with instructions on how to submit your manuscript to us via e-mail.
+- You will receive an automatic confirmation of your order.

 - After a professional editor/critique person is assigned, they will e-mail you to introduce themselves, and estimate a timeframe for turnaround.

-- If your manuscript does not meet the industry standard formatting (12-point Times Roman font, double spaced), we will apply these settings ourselves when possible, and only critique the number of pages you have paid for.
+- If your manuscript does not meet the industry standard formatting (12-point Times Roman font, double-spaced), we will apply these settings ourselves when possible, and only critique the number of pages/words you have paid for.

 - The editor/critique person will e-mail you an editorial review of your manuscript in an attachment.
 There are no refunds for this service.
 No discounts apply.